FAQs and how to choose

 "My horn isn't either a Geyer or a Kruspe, what do I need?"

 The whole "Geyer/Kruspe" think is a bit over indexed at the best of times; does a large belled Geyer/Knopf really play differently than a small bell Kruspe?
 No, not really - it's a continuum and the leadpipe + bell combo is much more impactful than the shape of the tubes.
 I use this as a shorthand for "large belled" and "small belled" horns - most of the time to balance them a large belled horn is accompanied by a more restrictive leadpipe (think a Conn 8D) which we're calling a "Kruspe" horn.
 "Geyers" have narrower bells and more open "free blowing" pipes.
-If your maker has supplied you a large bell horn with a restrictive leadpipe - regardless of the bends in the tubes - we'd steer you towards the models LA or C.

 "Ok but that wasn't actually that helpful, tell me which to choose."